hadiSahin/Research-Notes/TE_Research.md

 ### February 12, 2025

 We read the network topology using EVC from Kytos-ng and combined it with test results obtained from the EXFO NetBlazer.
 We utilize statistical models and machine learning to identify the links responsible for failures.
+For the statistical analyses, we created variables for each link, assigning a value of 1 if a packet passes through that link for a given VLAN and 0 otherwise.
+Additionally, we introduced a counter variable to track link usage in 30-minute intervals.
+The statistical tests revealed some unexpected results regarding the most problematic links.
+Consequently, we decided to take a closer look at the data and analyze certain failure cases individually.

+### February 126, 2025

+We read the network topology using EVC from Kytos-ng and combined it with test results obtained from the EXFO NetBlazer.
+We utilize statistical models and machine learning to identify the links responsible for failures.